m-khvoinitsky/workflow-templater/README.md

     ```
 ## Anything else (GNU/Linux, Cygwin, *nix, etc)
 ### Using pip
-1. Make sure that python ≥ 3.7 is installed
+1. Make sure that python ≥ 3.10 is installed
 2.
     ```sh
     pip3 install workflow-templater
     ```
-### Using eggsecutable
+### Using pipx
-1. Download workflow_templater-${version}-py3.x.egg from the latest release on [Releases page](https://github.com/m-khvoinitsky/workflow-templater/releases).
-2. You can execute it directly or with `/bin/sh` (if you have compatible python and dependencies installed):
+1.
     ```sh
-    ./workflow_templater-${version}-py3.x.egg --help
-    sh ./workflow_templater-${version}-py3.x.egg --help
+    pipx run workflow-templater
     ```
 ### From source
 1. Clone this repo